Montellese/cpp-signal/README.md

 ```
 will result in `slot` being called twice: once as a direct slot of `signal` and once as a slot of `chained_signal`.

+#### Copying ####
+cpp-signal features full support for copying classes deriving from `slot_tracker` including `signal`:

+ * when copying a tracked slot connected to a signal the copied slot will automatically also be connected to the same signal
+ * when copying a signal with connected slots the copied signal will have the same slots connected

 #### Slot result collection ####
 cpp-signal does not only support signals and slots with return type `void` but any copyable return type.
 A signal emitted using `signal::emit()` will simply discard the returned value(s).
 But using the special `signal::emit_collect()` method with a matching collector (which can be any callable object) it is possible to access and possibly collect all the values returned by connected slots.
 As with the rest of cpp-signal any collector needs to match the signal's return type or it will not even compile.
 ```cpp